SXAuroraTSUBASAResearch/ve_dma_sample/README.md

 ```

-### 2. Attach the shm created on VH and register it to DMAATB on VE.
+### 2. Attach the shm created on VH and register it to DMAATB on VE

 The DMA address translation buffer (DMAATB) is used for address translation from a VE
 host virtual address to a VE memory.